Campus News#RowanGIVES Day 2017: Take part in Rowanâ€™s biggest annual day of giving March 1 | More

 WORKERS' COMPENSATION PROGRAM

 Employees who incur work related injuries or illnesses are eligible to receive medical treatment through the New Jersey Worker's Compensation Program.
-Under this program the employee's initial medical treatment is scheduled through the Health Center, located in Linden Hall, and coordinated by Horizon Casualty Services; a managed care service contracted by the state of New Jersey.
+Under this program the employee's initial medical treatment is scheduled through the main campus Wellness Center- Winans Hall or the SOM campus HR- bldg. #40, and coordinated by Horizon Casualty Services; a managed care service contracted by the state of New Jersey.

 PROCEDURES FOR RECEIVING TREATMENT AND REPORTING YOUR INJURY/ILLNESS

-Please be aware that you are responsible for reporting your injury to the Health Center or Human Resources and your supervisor as soon as possible.
+Please be aware that you are responsible for reporting your injury to the Wellness Center or Human Resources and your supervisor as soon as possible.

-Step 2: A representative from the Health Center will assist you in completing an Initial Incident Report Form and the Employer's First Report of Accidental Injury or Occupational Disease Form and report your injury to Human Resources.
-If you feel that you need medical treatment, you will be referred to a Worker's Compensation Primary Care Physician (PCP), Life Care Occupational.
+Step 2: You must complete 2 forms (1) Employer's First Report of Accidental Injury or Occupational Disease Form and (2) Statement of Accident/Injury/Occurrence Form.
+Your injury must be reported to Human Resources within 24 hours.
+These forms are located at the Wellness Center-main campus, Human Resources- SOM campus.
+If you feel that you need medical treatment, you will be referred to a Worker's Compensation Primary Care Physician (PCP).